michaelartes89/Project-DynamicPorfolio/README.md

 The goal of this project is to learn how to create modern, stylish pages using the popular Bootstrap layouts and componets

-This layout for the pages for this site is build using the Bootstrap grid system
+The layout for the pages on this site is built using the Bootstrap grid system

 Additional Bootstrap componets used include the Navbar and Cards